Battle of Maymyo: Battle

-The smaller Burmese army under Maha Sithu engaged the Qing forces head on and was repulsed by the superior Chinese numbers.
-However, Sithu instead of retreating pulled a number of troops, particularly archers and musketeers, into the jungle and began harassing the Qing's flanks and ambushing foraging parties.
+The smaller Burmese army under Maha Sithu engaged the Qing forces head-on and was repulsed by the superior Chinese numbers.
+However Sithu, instead of retreating, pulled a number of troops, particularly archers and musketeers, into the jungle and began harassing the Qing's flanks and ambushing foraging parties.
 While Mingrui was occupied with Sithu's army, Thiha Thura's larger force successfully moved through the mountains to arrive directly behind the Qing army and managed to achieve complete encirclement of the Qing main army.

 Over the next three days of hard fighting, the Burmese whittled away the larger but weakened and starving Chinese army.
 The desperate Qing troops attempted to break the encirclement through Sithu's smaller army but the Burmese infantry stood firm and held off the Chinese assaults.
-Trapped between Sithu's infantry in front, under arrow and musket fire from the flanks and charged by Thiha Thura's army from the rear the Qing army was eventually wiped out.
+Trapped between Sithu's infantry in front, under arrow and musket fire from the flanks, and charged by Thiha Thura's army from the rear, the Qing army was eventually wiped out.
 Historian Harvey said that the Burmese could hardly grip their swords with their hilts so slippery with enemy blood.

 Aftermath

 Aside from some 2500 men captured, the entire Qing army was completely wiped out.
 Mingrui was severely wounded and a small group of Qing soldiers managed to break through.
 Although he could have escaped, Mingrui cut off his queue and sent it to the emperor as a token of his loyalty and then hanged himself on a tree.

-The Qianlong Emperor had assumed an easy victory so when then the news finally came, the Emperor was shocked.
+The Qianlong Emperor had assumed an easy victory, so when then the news finally came, the Emperor was shocked.
 Desperate to redeem the humiliation, an even larger army invaded in 1769 under chief grand councilor Fuheng.
-This invasion too failed, bogged down in at frontier.
+This invasion, too, failed, bogged down at the frontier.

 But Maha Thiha Thura, who oversaw the annihilation of Ming Rui's army at the battle of Maymyo, correctly realized that another wipe-out would merely stiffen the resolve of the Chinese government.
-Furthermore, Burmese losses while small compared to China were heavy in comparison to its smaller population.
+Furthermore, Burmese losses, while small compared to China, were heavy in comparison to its smaller population.
 Taking full responsibility, Thiha Thura forced the Qing commanders to take terms without informing the king and oversaw their retreat back to Yunnan.